an-karn/Beergame-using-Python-Django/SE/README.md

 A great advantage of using Django is that it allows the programming to use python logic if statements and classes to render the page according.
 An simple example is isitchristmas.com where the entire page is render over the date check.

 To be able to run the Django project on your local machine after an git clone of the project you can use the commmand : python3 manage runserver to initialize the Django manager program this will allow you to navigate the website.
-Currently the python logic checks for an exten eg http://127.0.0.1:8000/server/registration.php if the end ends with an .html or .php there should be a page given to the user however is a string is provided there is just and example page.

 There are additional css files created in the static folder unser SE/server/templates/server/syles.css these are stactics files and Django can interpret them in the same way.